ShadowIsReal/Portfolio/README.md

     Personal Project Called Catalyst Admin (been working on for about a week now), Head Developer for in development game duel city Learning Reverse Engineering for smelly malware
+    Working on Luau module to guard remotes from exploiters

   Main Qualities: